Thann/dotfiles/README.md

 Initalization
 --------

+1. run `git submodule update --init` to download all submodules
-run homelink.sh to create symlinks of everything in the home(~) directory.
+2. run `homelink.sh` to create symlinks of everything in the home(~) directory.